Darling (2010 film): Plot

-This movie starts in the late 1980s when a group of friends celebrate their farewell party.
+This movie starts in 1980 when friends celebrate their farewell party.
 They promise each other to keep in touch.
 Among them are Hanumanta Rao, who has a son named Prabha, and Vishwanath who has a daughter named Nandini.
 To reach their professional goals, Vishwanath and Nandini travel to Switzerland, while Hanumanta Rao becomes a criminal lawyer and settles in India.
 Thus, Prabha and Nandini get separated in their childhood.

-Years later, these old friends call for a reunion where a grown-up Prabha is eager to see his lover Nandini, but Nisha, the daughter of a local don attempts suicide when Prabha does not accept her love.
-Her father tries to kill Prabha and his friends, but Prabha gets out of trouble by faking a story about his childhood love Nandini.
+Years later, these old friends call for a reunion where a grown-up Prabha, a musician, is eager to see his lover Nandini after many years, but Nisha, the daughter of a local don, attempts suicide when Prabha does not accept her love.
+Her father tries to kill Prabha and his friends, but Prabha gets out of trouble by faking a story about how him and his band traveled to Switzerland and how he fell in love with Nandini.

-During the reunion at Bhadram's farmhouse, Prabha happens to see Nandini.
+During the reunion at Bhadram’s farmhouse, Prabha happens to see Nandini, who is now a graduated gold medalist from Cambridge.
 He tries various tantrums to impress her, but in vain.
 His attempts are always thwarted by her brother.
 One day, he knowingly gives a lead about his sister's favourite game of basketball, forcing Prabha and his team to create a basketball court.
 As they play basketball, Rishi, Appala Raju's son gatecrashes into the game as he is cheered by Nandini.
 Both Rishi and Prabha vie with each other to impress Nandini, leading to a cold war between them.

-Meanwhile, Bhadram's daughter, Prasanna confesses to Prabha that she was in love with a man and would marry him if she could pay a dowry of 5 million, and she forces Prabha to talk to her father into marrying off her to her boyfriend.
-Prabha is able to convince Bhadram about his daughter's marriage with the help of his father and his friends.
-Impressed by his managing skills, Nandini begins to show affection to Prabha.
+Meanwhile, Bhadram's daughter, Prasanna confesses to Prabha that she was in love with a man and would be able to marry him if she could pay a dowry of 5 million, and she forces Prabha to talk to her father into marrying off her to her boyfriend.
+Prabha approaches Bhadram as if he found the match for Prasanna himself, where Bhadram then plans to sell his home for the marriage.
+Tear-struck, Prasanna tries to reject the proposal and Hanumanta Rao comes to inquire.
+Prabha tells him, and Hanumanta and his friends decide to help in the expenses, stopping Bhadram from selling the house.
+Nandini begins to show affection to Prabha after that incident.
 Jealous of Nandini's liking for Prabha, Rishi's friends try to paralyse Prabha by disconnecting the power cable of an iron box.
 Hanumanta Rao, unaware of their conspiracy, accidentally touches the iron box and gets an electric shock, leading to a scuffle between Prabha and Rishi.
 The fight results in Hanumanta Rao ejecting Prabha out of the house.